 The investment management industry is highly competitive with various pools of capital pursuing finite investment opportunities.
-However, management of Arena believes that the competitive environment for Arena is as open as it has been in the United States since the savings and loan crisis of the early 1990s.
-The majority of market participants against which DBZ historically competed have largely been regulated out of existence, severely hampered by legacy burdens, or retreated to pursue other investment opportunities.
+However, management of the Arena Group believes that the competitive environment for the Arena Group is as open as it has been in the United States since the savings and loan crisis of the early 1990s.
+The majority of market participants prior to the 2008 financial crisis have largely been regulated out of existence, severely hampered by legacy burdens, or retreated to pursue other investment opportunities.
 These include the proprietary special situation groups of the investment banking firms.
 Other competitors such as several alternative asset managers have retreated to pursue the opportunities available to them in their original core competencies in the purely liquid markets.
 Further, large-scale alternative asset management platforms typically focus on large-scale, more crowded investment opportunities while business development companies (BDCs) and small business investment companies (SBICs), as regulated investment companies (RICs), have relatively limited investment mandates.